rollkit/docs/docs/intro.md

 We’re building Rollkit as an open-source public good.
 While Celestia Labs will fund R&D, we see a future where the developer community contributes and owns Rollkit development.

-The tutorials use Celestia as the default data availability layer, but since Rollkit is credibly neutral, developers will have the ability to swap Celestia with any data availability layer.
+The tutorials use Celestia as the default data availability layer, but developers will have the ability to swap Celestia with any data availability layer.

 ## What problems is Rollkit solving?